jaffaszt/jaffa-kubernetes102/workshop/README.md

 # The LAB
-From this point on run Lab1 , Lab2 , Lab3 from (https://ibm.github.io/kube101/Lab1/)
+From this point on run Lab1 (from step 1 no need to run the pre-requistes ) , Lab2 , Lab3 from (https://ibm.github.io/kube101/Lab1/)